ashburndev/grails254app/README.md

+# Grails 2.1.1 Framework to Grails 2.5.4 Framework Migration

+## Background

-Our team has a Grailss 2.1.1 web application that we want to be able to both build and deploy using Java 8.
+Our team has a Grails 2.1.1 web application that we want to be able to both build and deploy using Java 8.
 So we are migrating that web application to the Grails 2.5.4 framework (as of this writing, Grails 2.5.4 is the newest Grails 2.x release).

 Our approach is to create an empty (new) Grails 2.5.4 web application project, and then move individual files from the existing Grails 2.1.1 project directory to the Grails 2.5.4 project directory.

+## Creating a New Grails 2.5.4 Project

 Our first step, create a new Grails 2.5.4 web application project, was accomplished on a workstation running Linux and using the commands below.
+As one of our objectives of the migration is to use Java 8 for both our development and deployment environments, I did this work using a Java 8 JDK release (from Oracle), although I could have used Java 7 for the following.

     grails create-app grails254app
     cd grails254app/